URJCMakerGroup/TectOH/readme.md

 ## Contributors

 This work has been developed at [Universidad Rey Juan Carlos](https://www.urjc.es/) in Spain.
-It has bee a collaboration between the Area of Electronic Technology and the group [Tecvolrisk](https://tecvolrisk.wixsite.com/website) of the Area of Geology.
+It has been a collaboration between the Area of Electronic Technology and the group [Tecvolrisk](https://tecvolrisk.wixsite.com/website) of the Area of Geology.

 ### Area of Electronic Technology: